by Tracy Johnson

 An often overlooked way to create new excitement is through production and imaging.

 Even if the content is fresh, it can sound stale when the presentation has become routine or predictable.
-Add a twist with new themed production elements that jumps out of the speakers.
+Add a twist with new themed production elements that jump out of the speakers.

 For example, a promotion like Beat The Bank is a terrific contest.
 It works over and over.
 But instead of launching the campaign using every bullet in the promotional weapon, save ideas for future campaigns.
 It might start out as the $1,000 Beat The Bank.
 The next time it comes back, raise the stakes to $5,000.
 Then $10,000.
 Then $50,000.